truenas/documentation/content/SCALE/SCALETutorials/Shares/iSCSI/AddingISCSIShares.md

    e. **Xen initiator compat mode** is disabled by default.
 Select when using Xen as the iSCSI initiator.

    f.
-The **LUN RPM** setting should not be changed when using Windows as the initiator.
-Only needs to be changed in large environments where the number of systems using a specific RPM is needed for accurate reporting statistics.
+Do not change **LUN RPM** when using Windows as the initiator.
+Only change **LUN RPM**  in environments where you need accurate reporting statistics for devices that use a specific RPM.

    g.
 The **Read-only** checkbox is not selected by default.
 Select to prevent the initiator from initializing this LUN.